kincl/blog/content/posts/scusa-disk-image.md

 <!--more-->

-The competition is spread out between sites in Louisiana, Texas, and Oaklahoma so all of the sites need to set up their own computer labs using our contest image.
+The competition is spread out between sites in Louisiana, Texas, and Oklahoma so all of the sites need to set up their own computer labs using our contest image.

 ## LiveCD-based Image